ADCET's Annual Accessibility in Action Awards 2026

 - addresses physical, digital, learning or cultural barriers to accessibility for people with disability

-- relates to an accessibility issue for students, staff or broader community relating to your institution
+- relates to an accessibility issue for students, staff or the broader community relating to your institution

 - demonstrates a commitment to accessibility